Mechanical Engineering Technology Schools, Training and Scholarships

 Salary and job growth for mechanical engineering technology professionals

 The BLS includes data about salary and job growth for mechanical engineering technicians.
-In 2016, the average median pay was $54,480 per year.
+In 2021, the average median pay was $60,460 per year.
 To obtain this job, you’ll likely need an associate degree, which takes two years to complete.
 Once you get your foot in the door of this career, you can set your sights on other types of jobs.
 For example, with a bachelor’s degree, you can become a mechanical engineer.
-These professionals earned an average median salary of $84,190 per year in 2016, according to the BLS.
-Mechanical engineering jobs are projected to grow as fast as average for all other occupations from 2014 through 2024.
+These professionals earned an average median salary of $95,300 per year in 2021, according to the BLS.
+Mechanical engineering jobs are projected to grow 2 percent from 2021 through 2031.

 Mechanical engineering technician training programs